microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 ![](../graphics/explorer.png)

-Throughout the workshop, you'll be instructed at various points to open a notebook (file ending in `.ipynb`) or a script (file ending in `.sql`), and you can access those through here directly.
+Throughout the workshop, you'll be instructed at various points to open a notebook (file ending in `.ipynb`), and you can access those from here directly.

 **Step 3 - Verify deployment queries**

 Once you've deployed an instance of SQL (be in Azure SQL or SQL Server), there are typically some queries you would run to verify your deployment.
 In Azure SQL, some of these queries vary from SQL Server.
 In this step, you'll see what and how things change from SQL Server, and what is new.

-For this step, you'll use the notebook **VerifyDeployment.ipynb** which is under `azuresqlworkshop\01-IntroToAzureSQL\verifydeployment\VerifyDeployment.ipynb`.
+For this step, you'll use the notebook **VerifyDeployment.ipynb** which is under `azuresqlworkshop\02-DeployAndConfigure\verifydeployment\VerifyDeployment.ipynb`.
 Navigate to that file in ADS to complete this activity, and then return here.

 <p style="border-bottom: 1px solid lightgrey;"></p>